How Convective Mass Flux Responds to Environmental Humidity: Increase in updraft area fraction with humidity

-The pickup in mass flux must, per Eq.
-1, be due to a pickup in updraft velocity and/or a pickup in updraft area.
+The pickup in mid-level mass flux with humidity must be due to a pickup in updraft velocity and/or a pickup in updraft area (See Eq.
+1).
+We shall investigate which of these two is dominant.
 In the previous sections, we showed that updraft buoyancy declines with increasing humidity.
-The velocity of updrafts should bear a direct relationship to their buoyancy.
-If we consider the force balance on a rising parcel of air in equilibrium, neglecting any dynamical pressure perturbation, then a greater updraft buoyancy must be offset by greater drag on the parcel.
-This greater drag would be the result of greater updraft velocity.
-The \textit{decline} in convective buoyancy with increasing $LTRH$ should lead to a \textit{decline} in updraft velocity.
-The GSRMs corroborate this intuition.
-Figure \ref{fig:area_velocity}a shows that updraft velocity declines with $LTRH$ above the maximum in the $LTRH$ distribution in each of the four GSRMs for which we processed sufficient data.
+We would expect that updraft velocity is correlated with buoyancy, as the upward velocity in convection is generally the result of buoyant accelerations.
+The decline in convective buoyancy with increasing $LTRH$ should cause updraft velocity to decline as well.
+Figure \ref{fig:area_velocity}a shows that the GSRMs corroborate this intuition: Updraft velocity declines above the maximum in the $LTRH$ distribution all five GSRMs we analyzed.

-If updraft velocity declines with increasing $LTRH$, then the pickup in mass flux must be due entirely to changes in the area occupied by updrafts.
+If updraft velocity declines with increasing $LTRH$, then the pickup in mass flux must be due to a pickup in the area occupied by updrafts.
 Figure \ref{fig:area_velocity}b shows the relationship between $LTRH$ and the fractional area occupied by updrafts in the GSRMs.
 For each model, the pickup in updraft area is qualitatively indistinguishable from the pickup in mass flux in Fig. \ref{fig:m_pickup}b.
-The pickup in mass flux is composed entirely of a pickup in the total area occupied by updrafts.
 Our reader should bear in mind that this is only a measure of \textit{total} updraft area.
 These data are silent regarding whether the pickup in mass flux is due to individually wider updrafts or a greater population of updrafts.